dogweather/forkful/content/en/dart/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation is the process of injecting variable values directly into strings, often for creating meaningful messages without cumbersome concatenations.
-Programmers do it for cleaner, more readable code and to prevent errors prone to happen in complex string concatenations.

 ## How to:
 In Dart, string interpolation is straightforward, utilizing the `$` symbol to interpolate expressions directly within string literals:

 ```dart